 Money matters

-Academic and music scholarships, plus means-tested bursaries of up to 100 per cent, available at 11+ and 16+.
-Art and drama scholarships also available at 16+ and sport scholarships at 11+.
-One in five of the intake into year 7 for September 2022 are
+Academic, music and sport scholarships, plus means-tested bursaries of up to 100 per cent, available at 11+ and 16+.
+Art and drama scholarships also available at 16+.

 - Fee information